- Accelerated College Program

 Students who score lower than level L40 on the placement exam must complete ESOL 40 and ESOL 32 to be able to read, write, speak, and listen at an intermediate-advanced level and be prepared to take English courses one level below transfer (ENGL 48 & 49 or ENGL 47A) or ESOL 45 and ESOL 32 to be able to take English courses at transfer level (ENGL 101 and/or ENGL 105).

-The Creative Writing Program at San Diego Mesa College offers a Creative Writing Certificate of Performance and range of classes for transfer credit and personal enrichment including fiction, poetry, and creative nonfiction.
+The Creative Writing Program at San Diego Mesa College offers a Creative Writing Certificate of Achievement and range of classes for transfer credit and personal enrichment including fiction, poetry, and creative nonfiction.
 The main program goal is to prepare students for upper division writing programs by offering courses that guide the development of writing skills.
 In this process, we provide writing workshops, individualized critiques of students' manuscripts, craft lectures, and exercises that encourage development of students as writers.

 Click here for more information on VAMP - Visual Audio Monologue Performances!